pulumi/docs/content/docs/pulumi-cloud/insights/accounts.md

 ## Prerequisites

 * You must be an admin of your Pulumi organization.
-* permissions required to create credentials within the provider account you want to scan
+* Permissions required to create credentials within the provider account you want to scan

 ## Account creation